iqbal-rashed/ytdlp-nodejs/readme.md

 npm i ytdlp-nodejs
 ```

 This package recommends installing FFmpeg.
 You can manually download it from [here](https://github.com/yt-dlp/FFmpeg-Builds#ffmpeg-static-auto-builds), or you can use the [downloadFFmpeg()](#downloadffmpeg-promisevoid) function to automate the process.
+Also you can use cli to download.

 ## Usage